 A wide face and jawline can be the result of overactive jaw muscles – from tension, conscious or sub-conscious bruxism (teeth grinding) or genetics.
-For some, the overdeveloped and taught jaw muscles have a widening and hyper-masculine squaring affect.
+For some, the overdeveloped and taught jaw muscles have a widening and hyper-masculine squaring effect.
 While women find a square jaw unattractive, even men with an overly square jaw may feel self-conscious.

 What causes a wide face and jawline?

 The muscles activated by chewing – the masseter muscles in the lower jaw and the temporalis muscles in the upper jaw – can affect the overall shape of the face and apparent contour of the jawline.
 These extremely strong muscles can become overdeveloped from clenching, teeth grinding and even frequent gum chewing, but in many cases, a strong jawline is genetic.
 Regardless of the cause, there are treatments for a wide face and jawline.